emmanuelg6912/sep10-freedom-project/prep/content.md

 #### Earth Ranger

 * Searched up **"Animal Conservation Technology Apps"**
-* I found an app called **"Earth Ranger"** which uses data from different animals, habitats, and environments to help in protecting and conserving wildlife.
+*  **"Earth Ranger"**  uses data from different animals, habitats, and environments to help in protecting and conserving wildlife.

    * There's also different parts of the website such as the ecoscope which is a free open source model used for analysis on animal              populations and their time spent in specific areas.

    * Different parts of the website are organized and specific.

    * Founded in 2004 but then developed into a platform in 2015.

    * Available on all ios/android/computers and it's free.

    * [heres the link to the app](https://www.earthranger.com/)

    * ![earth-ranger](https://github.com/user-attachments/assets/984a9aad-872e-43a1-89fb-34353d4afed6)

 ### pros & cons

 #### pros
-* app is a lot more recent so there may be more changes made on the app interface and the website
+* app is a lot more recent so there may be more changes made on the app interface and the website.

-* The app is very accessible and is available on all platforms
+* The app is very accessible and is available on all platforms.

-* The app is free which can also be a cost benefit
+* The app is free which can also be a cost benefit.

 #### cons
-* This app is mainly used by rangers as a communication tool to track animal locations and their populations so people who are interested in animal conservation may not be able to use this app
+* This app is mainly used by rangers as a communication tool to track animal locations and their populations so people who are interested in animal conservation may not be able to use this app.

 #### eBird

-* The next app I found was named **"eBird"** which was a very interesting online website app where different users can take pictures and share data of the birds they find.
+*  **"eBird"** is a online website app where different users can take pictures and share data of the birds they find.

    * With users being able to share different images of wildlife, scientists are able to get a better understanding and data on the              locations of birds, their populations, and their species.
 This in return can provide newer opportunities for developments in animal         conservation in the future and beyond.

    * You only need to make an account to get started.

    * accessible on all platforms/ios/android/computer for free.

-   * created in 2002
+   * created in 2002.

    * A video on the website talks about the app and its purpose.

    * [heres the link to the app](https://ebird.org/home)

    * ![ebird](https://github.com/user-attachments/assets/7414a101-b62f-42a1-9052-8b764468fd5d)

 ### Pros & Cons

 #### pros
-* very easy to download
+* Very easy to download.

-* interacting with different users can provide you with more knowledge on topics related to animal conservation
+* Interacting with different users can provide you with more knowledge on topics related to animal conservation.

-* the public accessibility allows for people who are interested in animal conservation to take action and help in the cause of animal conservation
+* The public accessibility allows for people who are interested in animal conservation to take action and help in the cause of animal conservation.

 #### cons

-* the app was created a very long time ago so there may not be as much viewer recognition and some parts of the app may not work
+* The app was created a very long time ago so there may not be as much viewer recognition and some parts of the app may not work

-#### wild track
+#### Wild Track

-* The Final app that I ended up finding was called  **"wild track"** which uses data analytics, artificial intelligence, and ecological knowledge to help in conserving wildlife.
+* The app **"wild track"** uses data analytics, artificial intelligence, and ecological knowledge to help in conserving wildlife.

-  * Uses a new app named **FIT/Footprint Identification Technology** which allows for easy tracking and data of animal population by just       taking a picture of an animal's footprint.
+  * The software of **FIT/Footprint Identification Technology** allows for easy tracking and data of animal population by just taking a         picture of an animal's footprint.

   * Uses non invasive methods that do not disturb or bother animals or species.

   * Technology is accessible to all communities.

   * download the app on ios or android for free.

   * first began to develop in 1992-2000 then became a full on software app in 2003.

   * [heres the link to the app](https://www.wildtrack.org/).

   * ![Wildtrack](https://github.com/user-attachments/assets/16f32ef6-4798-45b7-b0a1-811313f704c0)

 ### Pros & cons

 #### Pros
 * The accessibility on all devices makes it possible for more global initiative made on animal conservation and on its developments.

 * Although the app isn't very modern a lot of changes have been made to the website interface and the apps to make.

 #### Cons
 * The usage of the app is mainly focused and aimed towards conservationists who are a part of different regions such as Africa within the safari so not everyone can use the app.

 * The age of the website can also be a problem as there may not be that many software advancements and user attention.

 #### Searches